ballerina-platform/module-ballerina-graphql/graphql-ballerina/Package.md

 The Ballerina GraphQL resources can return the following types:

 #### Scalar types
-The following ballerina types are considered as Scalar types:
+The following Ballerina types are considered as Scalar types:
 - `int`
 - `string`
 - `boolean`